Man who died from Ebola endured treatment delays

 In a Friday telephone interview, she said she had spoken to her husband and prayed with him.
 Although his voice sounded weak and shaky, she said he told her “I love you” in a steady voice.

 Salia graduated from the Pan African Academy of Christian Surgeons training program in 2008.
-He was free to practice anywhere he wanted, but he chose to stay in Sierra Leone, where the need for surgeons is immense.
+He was free to practice anywhere he wanted, but he chose to stay in his native Sierra Leone, where the need for surgeons is immense.

 Associated Press writers Nedra Pickler in Washington, D.C., Clarence Roy-Macaulay in Freetown, Sierra Leone, Nelson Lampe in Omaha, Nebraska, and Krista Larson in Dakar, Senegal, contributed to this report.